balancer/balancer-deployments/v3/tasks/20250123-v3-composite-liquidity-router-v2/readme.md

 This release has the following differences with respect to the [previous one](../../deprecated/20241205-v3-composite-liquidity-router/):
 - Allows individually choosing which tokens to wrap / unwrap for boosted pool operations, as opposed to wrapping / unwrapping automatically.
-- Excludes nested pools operations.
+- Excludes nested pool operations.

-Composite Liquidity Router V1 is still safe to use, although it's automatic wrap / unwrap mechanism is not well suited for pools with wrappers that are treated like regular tokens (e.g. `sDAI`).
+Composite Liquidity Router V1 is still safe to use, although its automatic wrap / unwrap mechanism is not well suited for pools with wrappers that are treated like regular tokens (e.g. `sDAI`).

 ## Useful Files